MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-learning-presales.md

 ms.author: solsen
 ---

-# The “Ready to Go” Online Learning for Presales
+# The “Ready to Go” Online Learning for Pre-Sales

 ## Getting started